nyped/dotfiles/README.md

 ## fan daemon

 - install `macfanctld` from your package manager.
+In arch, you have to create a service that runs the daemon at each boot

 ## gnome configs